MyQ Connector

 MyQ Server

-Install your MyQ Server.
-Setup the users and user synchronization as per the MyQ Documentation.
-For a valid integration we need to setup a REST API app in the MyQ settings and we need to use the LDAP username sAMAccountName for the User properties Card and Personal number.
+For a valid integration we need to setup a REST API app in the MyQ settings and we need to ensure the MyQ users have fulfill some requirements.
+Those are having personal number, card and userid being the same value.
+Using the LDAP username sAMAccountName for the User properties Card and Personal number will do the setup for the LDAP if it is used.

 Create a REST API App